GSA/digitalgov.gov/content/posts/2014-12-17-the-api-briefing-department-of-justice-frees-the-content-with-two-new-apis.md

 ---
-url: /2014/12/17/the-api-briefing-department-of-justice-frees-the-content-with-two-new-apis/
 date: 2014-12-17 10:20:21 -0400
 title: 'The API Briefing: Department of Justice Frees the Content with Two New APIs'
 summary: When websites were first created back in the 1990s, developers perfected their skills designing sites that presented content in an attractive and eye-catching manner.
 Content was completely contained within the four corners of the site.
-With the rise of Web 2.0, content creation
+With the rise of Web 2.0, content
 authors:
   - bbrantley
 categories: